jstromsoe/reach-docs/docs/Reach/antenna-placement/antenna-placement.md

 ##### Ground plane

-Always place an antenna on a ground plane, it helps to reduce the noise.
-Ground plane is a piece of metal (copper and aluminum are known to be good) bigger than 70x70mm.
-It may be a separate piece of metal or a roof of a car or a metal roof of the building.
+Antenna has to be placed on a ground plane which reduces multipath, provides shielding and improves signal reception.
+Ground plane is a conductive plate, it may be a piece of metal, a roof of a car, a metal roof of a building, etc.

+Tallysman TW4721 requires ground plane no less than 70x70mm.